Yonas-Assefa/Sulala-dashboard/README.md

 1. Scripts:

 - the `scripts` folder holds two types of scripts, for docker, and for git.
-- the git scripts are used for tagging images and pushing the tag to source code repository
+- the git scripts are used for tagging commits and pushing the tag to source code repository
+- the docker scripts are used for building docker images and pushing it to docker registry
-- the script fetched the current tag from source code repo, and increament the version based on args given.
+- the script increament the version based on args given.
 - argument `--patch` or no argument increases the patch version of the app.
 - argument `--minor` increases the minor version of the app.
 - argument `--major` inceases the major version of the app.